cx-4/public-doh-servers/README.md

 # DNS-over-HTTPS (DOH) provider list

-A simple list with public DNS-over-HTTPS (DOH) providers so you can easily block them.
+A simple list with public DNS-over-HTTPS (DOH) providers so you can use them.

 The list is based on DNS providers their information pages and [AdGuard DNS Providers](https://kb.adguard.com/en/general/dns-providers) overview.